ArtFXDev/silex-doc/docs/td/Silex/Client/context.md

 sidebar_position: 10
 ---

-Silex is very context sensitive, the all point of actions is that the same action will depend of where you are executing it from.
+Silex is context sensitive, the all point of actions is that the same action will depend of where you are executing it from.
 The context is defined by two factors :

 - The rez environment , wich will define the available actions and commands.
 - The task ID, wich will define the variables stored in the context metadata like project name, task name, user name, shot name...